bryanwweber/orbital-mechanics-notes/the-n-body-problem/two-body-inertial-motion.md

 These components are called the **state vector** of the system.
 This is because when all 12 values are known, the state of the system is completely determined.
 This happens in two steps:

-1. By using the positions, we can find all the acceleration components using {eq}`eq:two-body-inertial-components`
+1. By using the positions, we can find all the acceleration components using @eq:two-body-inertial-components
 2. By integrating the acceleration from step 1 and adding the known velocity components, we can find the absolute velocity

 Although these steps can be done by hand, in practice it is more convenient to solve them with a computer, numerically.